 Several contemporary accounts of the murder have survived including that of the monk Edward Grim, who was wounded in the attack:-

-In order to weather the storm, the King did public penance for his part in the affair, walking barefoot into Canterbury Cathedral, where he allowed the monks to scourge him as a sign of contrite penance.
-Soon after, Becket was venerated as a martyr for the rights of the church, and on 21 February 1173 he was canonised by Pope Alexander III.
+To weather the storm, the King did public penance for his part in the affair, walking barefoot into Canterbury Cathedral, where he allowed the monks to scourge him as a sign of contrite penance.
+Soon after, Becket was venerated as a martyr for the rights of the church, and on 21 February 1173, he was canonised by Pope Alexander III.